postersw/AndersonIsland/ReadMe.txt

 08/01/19.
 Ver 1.25 Branch Ver 125 created.
 03/15/20.
 Ver 1.25.031420 Promoted to production.
 Android only. #2244.
 Fix FERRY LOCATION link to call external browser.
 03/22/20.
 Ver 1.26.032020 Promoted to production.
 Android only. #2245.
 Add Cleartext plugin for Android 9.
+04/11/20.
+Ver 1.27.041120 IOS Testflight only.
+Internally 1.27.032320.
+Fix Ferry Location.
+Use https for all links.
+                          1st Build on LA952 MacInCloud with XCode 11, for IOS 13.
+See separate IOS Build document.
+04/28/20.
+Submitted to App Store.
 ----------------------------------------------------------------------------------------------------------------------------------------

 GIT CREATE NEW BRANCH